 From shopping on funky South Congress Avenue to stand-up paddle boarding on Lady Bird Lake and seeing live music, there is always plenty to do in the capitol of Texas.
 Once the sun begins to set, line up on the Congress Avenue Bridge to witness a staggering 1.5 million Mexican free-tailed bats fly into the night sky from beneath the bridge, which takes place nightly from spring through fall.
 Explore the Texas State Capitol Complex at the Texas Capitol Visitors Center and visit the University of Texas at Austin if you have a high schooler like us.
 From BBQ to Tex-Mex to funky food trucks, Austin food scene is diverse and can’t be missed.

-This popular town is located in the Hill Country and is great if you like to browse in the many small shops, listen to live music, sample a wide variety of wines.
+This popular German town is located in the Hill Country and is great if you like to browse in the many small shops, listen to live music, sample a wide variety of wines.
 If you like wine, you’ll love Fredericksburg!
 It is home to more than 20 wineries and second only to Napa.
-The Texas Hill Country is home to over 45 wineries and vineyards and Fredericksburg is the epicenter of the Hill Country wine region.
+The Texas Hill Country is actually home to over 45 wineries and vineyards and Fredericksburg is the epicenter of the Hill Country wine region.
 There are more than two dozen wineries and tasting rooms located in Fredericksburg.
 If you are visiting during Spring make time for some wild flowers – Wild Seed Farms the nation’s largest wildflower farm located just outside Fredericksburg.
 During the blooming season, it’s a sea of red, blue or yellow along HWY 290.
 You can walk the pathways that wind through the magnificent fields – perfect for a spring getaway near Dallas.